dcasati/scratchpad/articles/troubleshoot-network-aks-approach.md

 - **Workload Identity configuration** - When using Workload Identity for Azure service authentication, verify that:
   - The managed identity associated with the workload has appropriate Azure RBAC role assignments
   - The federated identity credential is correctly configured
-  - The service account is properly annotated with the client ID
+  - The Kubernetes service account is properly annotated with the client ID
+  - Ensure that the deployment file is using the proper annotations for workload identiy (`azure.workload.identity/use: "true"`).
+See [Use Microsoft Entra Workload ID with Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/workload-identity-overview?tabs=dotnet) for more details.
 - **Role bindings** - Verify that necessary RoleBinding and ClusterRoleBinding objects exist

 ## Diagnostic tools and techniques